SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `Trapezoid` - A second order A-stable symplectic implicit solver.
 Also known as Crank-Nicholson when applied to PDEs.
 Adaptive timestepping via divided differences on the memory.
 Good for highly stiff equations which are non-oscillatory.
-- `TRBDF2` - A second order A-B-L-S-stable one-step method.
+- `TRBDF2` - A second order A-B-L-S-stable one-step ESDIRK method.
 Includes stiffness-robust error estimates for accurate adaptive timestepping, smoothed derivatives for highly stiff and oscillatory problems.
 - `GenericImplicitEuler` - A 1st order A-B-L-stable implicit solver with adaptive